jaxdb/jaxdb/dmlx/README.md

 #### Vendor-Agnostic

-How can one create a SQL static data files that are not vendor specific?
-Often, a DDL written for MySQL will not execute in PostreSQL, as each vendor has many proprietary semantics, keywords, and more.
-Despite the fact that all RDBMS database servers are supposed to conform to the SQL-92 and SQL-99 standards, many do not, and many offer proprietary extensions to the DDL specification of more advanced (and popular) definition constructs (for instance, index type semantics, enum semantics, function name differences, etc).
-Vendors implement proprietary extensions to their DDL and DML semantics, because SQL-92 and SQL-99 do not offer descriptors for many of the modern-day RDBMS features we use today.
-Using **DMLx** as the primary descriptor of one's SQL static data definition files, one can maintain a single SQL static data standard uncoupled to a RDBMS vendor.
+How can one create a SQL Schema that is not vendor specific?
+Often, a DDL written for MySQL will not execute in PostreSQL, as each vendor differs in SQL dialect.
+Though the SQL standards (SQL-89, SQL-92, SQL-99, SQL-2003) set a significant amount of requirements to the RDBMS vendors, there is still significant room for variation.
+These variations are what define the differences of the vendor-specific dialects.
+As example of such variation, proprietary extensions to the DDL specification of more advanced definition semantics (for instance, index type semantics, enum semantics, function name differences, etc).
+Because the SQL standards do not specify the full scope of SQL, vendors implement proprietary extensions to DDL and DML semantics of the modern-day RDBMS features we use today.

 #### Validating and Fail-Fast